Notion Linked Databases: A Complete Guide

 Now that our databases are linked, we want to build a template in the “Projects” database.
 Simply click the down arrow next to the blue “New” button, then select “New template”.

-We need to add a linked view of our tasks database in this template.
+Inside this template, we need to add a linked view of our tasks database.

 Then, and this is where the self-referential filtering shows up, you need to filter your Project property from your linked Tasks view by Project = Name of your template.
 In our case, the template is still “Untitled”, so I filter the Project property by “Untitled”.